 How do I accept Bitcoin on Shopify?

-Create a CryptoGate account, paste your wallet xPub, generate API keys, and add a "Pay with Crypto" button that creates a transaction and redirects the customer to the hosted payment page.
+Create a GriffNode account, paste your wallet xPub, generate API keys, and add a "Pay with Crypto" button that creates a transaction and redirects the customer to the hosted payment page.
 Bitcoin payments land directly in your wallet.

 Is there a no-KYC crypto payment gateway for Shopify?